This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Biointensive gardens require a lot of soil preparation work up front, including the infamous “double digging.”
 But for all your efforts in preparation, your gardens will become extremely drought and weed resistant, and very easy to maintain for years to come.

-My favorite book to get started with Biointensive mini-farming is called How to Grow More Vegetables.
+My favorite book to get started with Biointensive gardening is called How to Grow More Vegetables.
 This resource is a must-have for getting very high yields out of a small garden space.

 Getting Off the Grid – Permaculture